 Full Frame DSLR

-Another advantage of full frame DSLRs, is the performance, and overall image quality in low light situations.
+Another advantage of full frame DSLRs like the Mark IV, is the performance, and overall image quality in low light situations.
 The size of the sensor allows for more photosites (or pixelsites) which in turn, allow for better performance in higher ISO setting conditions.
 Full frame cameras almost always outperform a crop sensor system in this regard.

 Be aware though, that the price tag associated with a full frame when starting out is significantly more than most crop sensor systems.
 As a comparison example, you can find a brand new Canon 80D crop sensor camera for $1599 CAD, yet the Canon 5D Mark IV Full frame system brand new comes in at $4199 CAD from the same vendor.
 That’s quite the gap.